Black-crowned pitta

-The black-crowned pitta (Erythropitta ussheri), also known as the black-headed pitta, black-and-crimson pitta, black-and-scarlet pitta or black-crowned garnet pitta, is a brightly coloured, ground-dwelling, bird species in the pitta family.
+The black-crowned pitta (Erythropitta ussheri), also known as the black-headed pitta, black-and-crimson pitta, black-and-scarlet pitta or black-crowned garnet pitta, is a brightly coloured, ground-dwelling, bird species in the pitta family Pittidae.
 It is endemic to the Southeast Asian island of Borneo.
-It was described by John Gould in 1877, with the type locality recorded as the Lawas River in northern Sarawak.

 Taxonomy

+The black-crowned pitta was formally described in 1877 by the English ornithologist John Gould based on specimens that had been collected near the Lawas River in northern Borneo and sent to London by the British colonial administrator Herbert Taylor Ussher.
+Gould used the binomial name Pitta ussheri with the specific epithet chosen to honour Ussher who had supplied the specimens.
+The English ornithologist Richard Bowdler Sharpe published a description later in the same year.
+The black-crowned pitta is now one of 13 species placed in the genus Erythropitta that was introduced in 1854 by the French naturalist Charles Lucien Bonaparte.
+The species is monotypic: no subspecies are recognised.

-The pitta was formerly considered a subspecies of the garnet pitta but was split because of morphological and vocal differences as well as apparent parapatry.
+The pitta was formerly considered a subspecies of the garnet pitta (Erythropitta granatina) but was split because of morphological and vocal differences as well as apparent parapatry.
 Lack of evidence of hybridisation suggests that the garnet and black-headed pittas are allospecies.

 Description

 The birds grow to a length of 13–15.5 cm and a weight of 50–64 g.
 An adult pitta is distinctively marked with a black head and breast contrasting with a crimson belly and prominent, pale blue, narrow raised stripes extending back from the eyes.
 The upperparts are dark purple-blue with an iridescent azure patch on the bend of the wing.
 The tip of the bill is bright red to orange.
 Nestlings are yellow with coral-red gapes and bill tips.
 Juveniles are uniformly dark brown until they begin to acquire adult plumage.